TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.UART.rst

 UART Constructors
 -----------------

-.. class:: UART(id, ...)
+.. class:: UART(id, baudrate=9600, bits=8, parity=None, stop=1, \*, ...)

-   Construct a UART object of the given id.
+   Construct a UART object of the given *id*.

+   *id* is a string which can be:

+   - "A" (on connector P3) with the Rx pin on P3A / PA10 / J4, and the Tx pin on P3B / PA9 / J10
+   - "B" (only on the edge connector) with the Rx pin on PC1 / K7, and the Tx pin on PC0 / K8

 UART Methods
 ------------